-When January arrives, I always say, “this is the month to stop drinking… for real.”
+When January arrives, I always say, “This is the month to stop drinking… for real.”
 I mean, celebrating Dry January is just the beginning of going alcohol-free forever!
 It’s more like a chance to pause yourself, take stock and set your intentions for the upcoming journey.
-However, you can’t take Dry January as just about taking a break from alcohol for a month - it’s a journey beyond that, a chance to reset, clear our minds, and nurture our mental health.
+However, you can’t take Dry January as just about taking a break from alcohol for a month it’s a journey beyond that, a chance to reset, clear our minds, and nurture our mental health.

 1. Clearer mind and less anxiety